CianDoyleTUD/MusicVisuals/README.md

 ```
 This gives an ocean-like terrain and to move it towards the screen I increased the yOff and xOff values to shift the pattern, giving the effect of movement of the camera, hence why it can be infinitely generated.
 # What I am most proud of in the assignment
 I am probably most proud of my use of mathematics to create visually pleasing effects.
-Mathematics is not very interesting to me personally, but I found it was needed a fair bit to create 3d graphics.
-I found myself actually becoming quite interested in the formulas related to drawing circles, etc.
+Mathematics is not very interesting to me personally, but I found it was actually quite unavoidable to create 3d graphics.
+I found myself actually becoming quite interested in the formulas related to drawing circles, etc. I managed to learn a lot more about geometry and graphics through self teaching that I ever would have learned in school.
+I am proud of that.
 # Youtube demonstration

 [![YouTube](http://img.youtube.com/vi/N5t7hB70aVk/0.jpg)](https://www.youtube.com/watch?v=N5t7hB70aVk)